remult/remult/docs/guide/rest-api.md

-# Using the rest api
+# Entity Rest Api Breakdown

 All entities automatically expose a rest api based on the parameters defined in it's decorator.